 As I’ve been designing logos for many years, I have realised that the logos I design have personalities of their own.
 I know that my main goal in developing and designing logos for clients is to be the conduit for their vision for their business.
 Sometimes this means I have to deviate from my own personal taste and work to design the logo the client wants.
-I will be honest and say that I have loved some of the results but not always.
-And in saying that, it means I have 100% happy clients.
 Often my clients don’t know what they want and so I do try and guide them, this is rare.
 Designing logos for entrepreneurs means they already know what the want.
 With the world being so brand savvy now, most clients have a very clear picture and they need to get the vision for their logo realised.
 Communicating with clients has brought me to a place where I work extremely hard to provide some pretty awesome logos which I’m very proud of.
 Here are a selection of the logos I’ve loved doing.

 Kilmeaden – The “Famous” Logo

 This logo is certainly the one I see more than others and I am certainly proud of it.
 I was pleased to be part of the original team working with Glanbia to produce a look to their new cheese which they launched in the early 2000’s.
 At that point in my career, I was working with a design agency in Dublin City Centre so the ability to work with a group of Creatives to produce this look was career defining.
 We commissioned an illustrator for the central image and worked to create a homely, separate logotype for The Fillet of Cheese and a bespoke logo for Kilmeaden.
 But without doubt, the best thing about this logo is that it is still used.
 It is still on packs.
 I still see it everyday (almost) and it hasn’t changed.
 Learn more about Kilmeaden HERE